 Why a circle shape?
-To allow the children an equal view of each other and the person conducting the circle.
-And, it allows the person conducting the circle a good view of all the children.
+To allow the children an equal view of each other and the person conducting the Circle.
+And it will enable the person conducting the Circle to have a good view of all the children.

 When is Circle time?
 The timing of the Circle will vary according to each school.
 Some hold it upon arrival of the children - used to start the work period.
 Others use it during the work period to give a class lesson on basic rules, demonstration of materials, etc. And other teachers use it to close the work period and say goodbye to the children.

-It seems that the various Montessori organizations hold different opinions on the use of Circle time.
-Regardless of the opinions, it is used frequently throughout Montessori schools, but varies greatly from school to school.
-Some schools have a set time and procedure that is followed each and every day.
+Various Montessori organizations hold different opinions on the use of Circle time.
+Regardless of the views, it is used frequently throughout Montessori schools but varies significantly from school to school.
+Some schools have a set time and procedure that is followed every day.
 Other schools allow the teachers the freedom to hold a circle according to the daily needs of the children/teachers.

 If you are familiar with Maria Montessori and her work, you would agree that it would seem logical that Maria Montessori would not be pleased with the idea of 'Circle' time - regardless of the time of day it's held.
 She would most likely say that the circle time:

-If you're obligated by the school to hold Circle time perhaps you can ask yourself the following questions:
+If the school obligates you to hold Circle time, perhaps you can ask yourself the following questions:

-To Circle, or not to Circle .... a lot to think about.
+To have circle time in a Montessori classroom or not?
+There's a lot to think about.